Chloramphenicol: Formulations

 Chloramphenicol is available as a capsule or as a liquid.
 In some countries, it is sold as chloramphenicol palmitate ester (CPE).
 CPE is inactive, and is hydrolysed to active chloramphenicol in the small intestine.
 No difference in bioavailability is noted between chloramphenicol and CPE.

 Manufacture of oral chloramphenicol in the U.S. stopped in 1991, because the vast majority of chloramphenicol-associated cases of aplastic anaemia are associated with the oral preparation.
 No oral formulation of chloramphenicol is available in the U.S. for human use.

-In molecular biology, chloramphenicol is prepared in ethanol.

 Intravenous

 The intravenous (IV) preparation of chloramphenicol is the succinate ester.
 This creates a problem: Chloramphenicol succinate ester is an inactive prodrug and must first be hydrolysed to chloramphenicol; however, the hydrolysis process is often incomplete, and 30% of the dose is lost and removed in the urine.
 Serum concentrations of IV chloramphenicol are only 70% of those achieved when chloramphenicol is given orally.
 For this reason, the dose needs to be increased to 75 mg/kg/day when administered IV to achieve levels equivalent to the oral dose.